miklevin/MikeLev.in/_posts/2023-05-24-hey-mentee-listen-to-your-mentat-mentor-metioning-tng-tng-tng-tng.md

 needs it and that it's the right thing to do... and you might even be jeopardizing your health by not just giving in and going to sleep... that feeling... that feeling right there... well, that's the feeling of success.

+Oh, and the second thing they never told you is that you can't cheat your way to success.
+At least not the kind of success I'm talking about; the kind that matters.
+Matter does not matter.
+Matter comes and goes.
+It's the arrangement and the sequencing of the matter... in other words, the information... that matters.
+All the rest don't mean shit because it becomes your shit.
+Shit you can't take with you.

 I mean you could get this shallow kind of cheating yourself material success by just mining some bitcoin early or something, and be one of those cryptobros